it-projects-llc/odoo-saas-tools/README.md

 Modify the _config file
 Replace all the posts and images with your data

+In depth description of how to use this template is [here](http://shikherverma.com/blog/Yet-Another-Jekyll-Blog)

-## Bugs and Issues
+## Questions, Bugs and Issues

-Have a bug or an issue with this template?
+Have a question about this template ?
+Or want to report a bug or an issue with this template?
 [Open a new issue](https://github.com/ShikherVerma/shikherverma.github.io/issues) here on GitHub

 ## Copyright and License